• Skip to primary navigation

 I first came across Balaleet while reviewing The Food of Oman a few years ago.
 I was reminded again last summer when Chad had it often at Iftar (breaking of the fast meal during Ramadan) with his coworkers.

 While researching, I came across many variations from the spices used to the amount and level of sweetness.
 The Omani cookbook had pieces of the omelet scattered throughout the vermicelli.
-I personally went with what Chad tried and other Emirati recipes that rests the thin egg omelet over a bed of spiced noodles.
+I personally went with what Chad tried and other similar Emirati recipes.

-I served the Balaleet with Karak Chai, but it also pairs wonderfully with Arabic coffee, ginger milk, or another tea.
+I paired the Balaleet with Karak Chai, but it is also wonderful with Arabic coffee, ginger milk, or another favorite tea.

 Be careful to not overcook the vermicelli as they boil in the water.
 The noodles will steam further with the spices.
 To help seal the pot well and catch excess moisture, I wrapped the lid with a dishcloth.
 Make sure no edges drop near the heat source.